LucasZatta/go-sol-sum/README.md

 ├── main.go
 ```
 ## Installation
+### Approach 1
-Approach 1: Inside the project file, run the command `docker build -t golang-maxsum`, this will buid a docker image containing the project using the dockerfile configurations.
+Inside the project file, run the command `docker build -t golang-maxsum`, this will buid a docker image containing the project using the dockerfile configurations.
 Once the build is finished, run the command `docker run -p 8080:8000 golang-maxsum`.
 This will run the image with specified ports parameter.

+### Approach 2
-Approach 2: If you rather not clone this repository, just pull the DockerHub repository containing the project image.
+If you rather not clone this repository, just pull the DockerHub repository containing the project image.
 `docker pull lucasszatta/go-maxsum`
 After pulling the image, run it using the command: `docker run -p 8080:8000 lucasszatta/golang-maxsum`

+### Testing
+There is one unit test implemented to check the algorithms output, to test it, just run the command `go test` inside the models folder.

 ## REST API
 Solve Max subarray sum problem